ESMValGroup/ESMValCore/doc/contributing.rst

 recipes, diagnostics, configuration files, or scripts.

 If you really must change the public interfaces of the tool, always discuss this with the `@ESMValGroup/esmvaltool-coreteam`_.
-Try to deprecate the feature first by issuing a :class:`~esmvalcore.exceptions.ESMValCoreDeprecationWarning` using the :mod:`warnings` module and schedule it for removal two `minor versions
+Try to deprecate the feature first by issuing an :class:`~esmvalcore.exceptions.ESMValCoreDeprecationWarning` using the :mod:`warnings` module and schedule it for removal two `minor versions
 <https://semver.org/>`__ from the upcoming release.
 For example, when you
 deprecate a feature in a pull request that will be included in version 2.5, that feature could be removed in version 2.7: